vitejs/vite/README.md

 ### Modes and Environment Variables

-> 0.16.7+

-The mode option is used to specify the value of `process.env.NODE_ENV` and the corresponding environment variables files that needs to be loaded.
+The mode option is used to specify the value of `import.meta.env.MODE` and the corresponding environment variables files that needs to be loaded.

 By default, there are two modes:
   - `development` is used by `vite` and `vite serve`